JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 > You could say that it is because Japanese have such respect for words that their poets and thinkers use them so sparingly.
 It is not so much a mistrust of language as a reverence for it.
 Maeda Naoki, a junior priest from the Shingon sect of esoteric Buddhism, recently said, 'Speech is the silver medal.
 You get a gold medal for not speaking.'

-> Meanings and judgments are an abstracted part of the original experience, and compared with the actual experiences they are meagre in content,
+> In Zen, language and rationality are both intellectual straitjackets.
+'Language is a product of intellection and intellection is what our intellect adds to, or rather, subtracts from, reality,' wrote Suzuki.
+Language adds to reality in that it creates an extra layer on top of it, and this in turn subtracts from reality by obscuring its fullness.
+'Meanings and judgments are an abstracted part of the original experience, and compared with the actual experiences they are meagre in content,' said Nishida.
+One of the purposes of some paradoxical koans – such as 'What is the colour of wind?' or 'When you can do nothing, what can you do?' – is to draw our attention to the inadequacy of words and how apparently perfectly well-formed sentences can nonetheless be meaningless.
+'Those who find Zen foolish are still under the spell of linguistic magic,' said Suzuki.

 ## Theology or philosophy?